jephmann/worksearch/README.md

 Plus, it helps to have a code sample of something somewhere. ;)

+Until the project approaches completion (among other things I have yet to apply front-end form validation), I am not soliciting advice for a while.
+Should you feel compelled to offer advice regardless, may your criticism please be constructive.

+I reserve the right to ignore any other kinds of criticism. ;)

 =====

 WHAT'S IN IT

-Longstoryshort: So far, PHP 5 connecting to MySQL via PDO using HTML5, CSS and CSS3.
+Longstoryshort: So far, PHP 5 over XAMPP connecting to MySQL via PDO using HTML5, CSS and CSS3.
 For now, I am concentrating on back-end programming.
 Other technologies, particularly on the front end, shall follow as I go along.

 The long story -- by the folders: